 Is there a cost to participate in the FLP training and certification program?

-Upon receiving confirmation that your company has been approved for the FLP program, you will be required to send a copy of the following to hold your spot in the program:
+Once you have submitted your application, you will be required to send a copy of the following to hold your spot in the program:

-- Certificate of Liability Insurance with Errors and Omissions/Professional Liability.
+- Certificate of Liability Insurance, 2 million required with Errors and Omissions/Professional Liability, 1 million required.

 What is the time commitment to become FLP certified?